-3.2.1 Procedures for Annual Review of Tenured and Tenure Track Faculty
+Procedures for Annual Review of Full Time Faculty

 Faculty are reviewed each calendar year following the procedures described in this section.
-No later than January 15, all faculty must provide their department chair with a Faculty Success (Watermark; formerly Digital Measures) CV reporting of their activities in the areas of teaching, scholarship, and service.
+No later than January 15, all faculty must provide their department chair with the materials required by the dean's office for annual review.
 No later than March 1, department chairs submit a draft of their annual review to each faculty member.
 The draft should include a brief narrative (a set of bullet points is also acceptable) for each section that contextualizes the review, grounds it in the supporting data, and provides a supporting rationale.
 If the faculty member has had a course reduction(s) for specific administrative work that is detailed in their annual appointment letter, the chair should append a brief description of the assigned tasks for the review year and an assessment of achievement of tangible outcomes.
 During the month of March, the faculty member and chair discuss the review.
 If the review identifies major concerns in one or more of three areas of evaluation, relative to the criteria delineated in Section 3.1, the faculty member and chair will discuss the concerns and how the faculty member can address them.
 The chair will summarize this discussion, and the faculty member may respond to this summary; both the summary, and the response (if any) will be included as part of the faculty member's review.
 Signed annual reviews are submitted to the CAS Dean's Office no later than April 1.

-The Dean shall consult the Promotion, Tenure and Review (PTR) Committee about annual reviews that raise major concerns in any of the three areas of teaching, research and scholarship, before the annual evaluation is completed with a letter of acknowledgement from the Dean's Office.
+The Dean shall consult the PTR and NTTPC committees respectively about annual reviews that raise major concerns in any of the areas of teaching, service and (in the case of tenured or tenure-track faculty) scholarship, before the annual evaluation is completed with a letter of acknowledgement from the dean's office.

-3.2.2 Period of Review
+Period of Review

-When reviewing teaching and service, chairs should reference an updated Faculty Success CV for the period January 1 through December 31 of the prior calendar year.
-When reviewing scholarship, chairs should evaluate a 3-year window of activity using a Faculty Success CV for the prior three-year period.
+When reviewing teaching and service, chairs should reference a standardized CV required by the dean's office for the period January 1 through December 31 of the prior calendar year.
+When reviewing scholarship for tenured and tenure-track faculty, chairs should evaluate a three-year window of activity using a standardized CV for the prior three-year period.
 Chairs should verify that scholarly progress is as described for the three-year review period.
 In cases of works in progress that are credited over the three-year window, sample chapters or drafts should be submitted by the faculty member at the time of review.
 Alternatively, the faculty member may submit a brief explanation with the description, timeline to completion, and planned dissemination of the work in progress.
 Chairs should comment on the viability of the completion plan and verify that scholarly progress is being made, noting the meeting of benchmarks (e.g., completion of chapter drafts; data collection; book contract in hand; etc.).